mjasnikovs/format-schema/README.md

 # format-schema

-Object input validation and sanitization in node.js and for grapqhl-js resolve function
+Object input validation and sanitization in node.js and grapqhl-js resolve function

 ### Installation